rmoraes92/nestac/README.md

 Once we start increase the workload to 1k+ inputs the Python script started to present performance issues.
-That lead to the decision of rewrite the application using Rust but it would still need to support the path strings to make the property updates like.
+That lead to the decision of rewrite the application using Rust but it would still need to support the path strings to make the property updates just like with [glom](https://glom.readthedocs.io/en/latest/).

-So here we are.

 ## Installation

 - `cargo add nestac`

 - `cargo add --git https://github.com/mitternacht92/nestac`

 ## Usage